 To know how to improve your health though, you need to first know your starting point.
 Through this blog, I want to help you understand your current health status and heal your body.
 I also encourage you to take 30 day vegan challenge and see the results yourself.

-If you identify with any of the signs below, it is time to start taking your health seriously on plant-based diet.
+If you identify with any of the signs below, it is time to start taking your health seriously on a plant-based diet.
 So let’s dive in:

 1) Low energy level’s: What is your first thought as soon as you wake up?
 Is it ‘ug another morning’ or is it to spring out of bed with a smile.
 Most people assume it is natural to feel low energy level’s as you age.
 This however is not true.
-You might be experiencing sluggish because of hormonal fluctuations, lack of vitamins, gut dysbiosis, etc. This is also a sign of low vit b12 levels.
+You might be experiencing sluggishness because of hormonal fluctuations, lack of vitamins, gut dysbiosis, etc. This is also a sign of low Vitamin B12 levels.
 I insist on getting a B12 test done every six months to ensure your levels are optimal.
 Lack of vitamin b12 almost always is also associated with an iron deficiency, leading to low energy levels.

 2) Irregular menstrual cycle: Fluctuating female sex hormone levels and elevated men sex hormones in women is often associated with irregular menstrual cycles.
 Besides this, irregular cycles could also be a sign of PCOS, a metabolic condition, or poor nutritional habits.
 If your cycles are more than 28- 35 days apart, it is best to visit a gynaecologist and rule out PCOS/ PCOD.
 Working with a plant-based sports nutritionist such as Roshni Sanghvi can help you reverse symptoms of PCOS without the need for medication.